Israiloff/lvim-java-ide/README.md

 # [LunarVim](https://www.lunarvim.org/) configurations.

+**Notice: This repository is no longer maintained.**

+We have transitioned to a new generation of Java development environment configurations.
+The new setup, called `JVIM`, is not based on Lunarvim but instead on a Neovim itself.
+All Java-related features are present and actively maintained.

+Please visit the new repository: [JVIM](https://github.com/Israiloff/jvim)

+Thank you for your understanding and continued support.

+## Introduction

 This project aims to convert [LunarVim](https://www.lunarvim.org/) to the fully usable Java IDE.
 It enables debugging, refactoring and other Java language related features.

 ## Requirements